Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments: Abstract

 \section{Abstract}

 Deep Gaussian processes (DGPs) are popular surrogate models for complex nonstationary computer experiments.
 DGPs use one or more latent Gaussian processes (GPs) to warp the input space into a plausibly stationary regime, then use typical GP regression on the warped domain.
 While this composition of GPs is conceptually straightforward, the functional nature of the multi-dimensional latent warping makes Bayesian posterior inference challenging.
 Traditional GPs with smooth kernels are naturally suited for the integration of gradient information, but the integration of gradients within a DGP presents new challenges and has yet to be explored.
 We propose a novel and comprehensive Bayesian framework for DGPs with gradients that facilitates both gradient-enhancement and gradient posterior predictive distributions.
+Our focus is on surrogate modeling of expensive, deterministic, and nonstationary computer experiments.
+Gradient-enhancement is most impactful when data is limited, and gradient predictions are most useful for downstream surrogate modeling tasks like optimization and active learning.
+We benchmark both contributions (gradient-enhanced DGPs and DGP gradient predictions), separately and together, on a variety of nonstationary test functions as well as real quantum mechanics computer experiments that simulate molecular energy and forces as a function of atomic position.
+On nonstationary surfaces, our gradient-enhanced DGPs outperform gradient-enhanced GPs and non-enhanced DGPs, and our DGP gradient predictions are more effective than GP gradient predictions.
 We provide open-source software in the ``deepgp'' package on CRAN, with optional Vecchia approximation to circumvent cubic computational bottlenecks.
-We benchmark our DGPs with gradients on a variety of nonstationary simulations, showing improvement over both GPs with gradients and conventional DGPs.